Khatron Ke Khiladi 9: Bharti-Harsh, Zain & Others Leave For Argentina; Is Vivian Participating?

 Avika Gor

-Avika Gor shared a picture which had 'And the madness begins!' and captioned it, "12/07/2018 #kkk9 @colorstv." (sic) She had also shared a few videos on her Instagram story.
+Avika Gor shared a picture which said 'And the madness begins!' and captioned it, "12/07/2018 #kkk9 @colorstv." (sic) She had also shared a few videos on her Instagram story.

 Vikas Gupta